RandomPythonProgrammer/Cradle/README.md

 ```
 cradle install <repo>
 ```
 This installs a library given the `repo` (`.git` repository link).
 To specify the version `==<git tag>` should be added after the repository link, the default is the latest version.
-This command will also try to remove other versions/duplicates.
+Cradle will try to parse through the `CMakeLists.txt` of the repo and look for libraries that need to be included. command will also try to remove other versions/duplicates.
 This will also run the `build` command to generate the `CMakeLists.txt` file.

 ```
 cradle uninstall <repo|name>